jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/google-maps-api-geocoding/readme.md

 ### Mission

-* Enter address get map - using very simple JavaScript
+* Enter address get map - using very simple JavaScript ~ gazetteer of the future available yesterday
 * Template for use with other scripts

 ### Vision